Get a customized plan, weekly lessons, and direct, daily coaching from Erin and Jake so you always know exactly what to do. No matter where you live.

 We'll handle the logistics.
 You handle the fun part.

 We get it.
-Been there, done that, designed a program to help our fellow dog owners avoid all of that.
+Been there, done that, designed a program to help our fellow dog owners avoid all that

-We’ll handle the boring bits and the decision-making.
+We’ll handle the complicated boring bits.
 Including but not limited to:

 Since you’ll be the one implementing the plan, your dog will learn to listen to you right from the start.

-You’ll be the clear, consistent, fun, trustworthy guardian/owner/leader/dog mom (pick your title of choice) whom Sparky will look to for guidance.
+You’ll be the trustworthy amazing human they look to for guidance.

-And the skills you learn through this program will translate to all other aspects of life with your dog, so you’ll be better prepared to handle whatever new challenges your journey throws at the two of you.
+And the skills you learn through this program will translate to all other aspects of life with your dog – so you’ll feel far more prepared to handle future challenges without immediately falling into panic-Google mode.

 A note from one of our graduates